 What does this tool help you learn?

-Although this tool is not for diagnosis, it may help you find out whether you should seek help from your doctor.
+This tool is not for diagnosis.
+But it may help you find out if you should seek help from your doctor.

 What does your score mean?

 The more symptoms of depression you have, the higher your score will be.
-Your score will appear as one of the following:
+The higher your score, the more likely you are to have depression.

-As with all screening tools, this tool gives you a place to start.
-Keep in mind that a higher score does not necessarily mean that you have depression.
+But keep in mind that a higher score does not always mean that you have depression.
 Also, a lower score does not always mean you are depression-free.
 This tool can help you examine your feelings and think about whether your symptoms might be symptoms of depression.
-But using this tool is not a substitute for a thorough evaluation by your doctor.
+But using this tool is not a substitute for a full evaluation by your doctor.
 If you are concerned about any of your symptoms, seek medical help.

-If your symptoms include plans or thoughts about harming yourself or another person, detachment from reality (psychosis), or excessive use of alcohol or drugs, contact your doctor or local hospital for help right away.
+If your symptoms include plans or thoughts about harming yourself or another person, contact your doctor or local hospital for help right away.

-With treatment such as counseling and medicines, the symptoms of even major depression may begin to improve in a few weeks.
+With treatment such as counseling and medicines, the symptoms of even major depression may start to improve in a few weeks.
 The choice to seek evaluation and treatment is a very important first step on the path to feeling better.
-For more information, see the topic Depression.

 Author: Healthwise Staff